Braincoke/defectdojo-cli/README.md

 If you already have Java installed on your machine you can also compile a fat jar with all the dependencies and use the application with `java -jar <path to fat jar>`.

-To build the application you will need to install  [gradle](https://gradle.org/install/) (at least version 5.6.1).

 ### Download

 ~~~